 Keep in mind that eating three large meals each day can be overwhelming for seniors.
 Instead, encourage them to consume smaller, more frequent meals and snacks, even before bedtime.
 Petite portions are less intimidating for many older individuals.

 Nutrition Drinks and Supplements Can Interact with Medications

-If an elder is taking prescription and over-the-counter drugs and supplements, the drugs may conflict and, basically, go to war against each other, while also damaging otherwise functioning body organs and systems.
-Check with your doctor to avoid interactions.
-"I encourage my patients to bring in all their medications, supplements and vitamins, so I can check for possible interactions.
+It is important to check with your loved one’s doctor before altering any medications, supplements or diet plans to avoid complications.
+“I encourage my patients to bring in all their medications, supplements and vitamins so I can check for possible interactions.
 I call it the ‘brown bag visit,’ ” Dr. Ehrlich says.

-Dr. Amy Ehrlich MD is Geriatrics Fellowship Program Director for Montefiore Medical Center’s Geriatrics Division in New York and an Associate Professor of Clinical Medicine.
+Dr. Amy Ehrlich is the Geriatrics Fellowship Program Director for Montefiore Medical Center’s Geriatrics Division in New York and an Associate Professor of Clinical Medicine.
 She is board certified in Geriatric Medicine and Internal Medicine.